jane212/CarND-P1/Project1_Report.md

 The shortcoming with current pipeline is that it's too sensitive to the region selected.
 If the region is too small, then the program would not find target lines under my current algorithm.
 Or if the region is too wide, the curb might be detected.

+Another shortcoming is the line I detected could sway sharply, because the longest line may not be always the real target.

 ## 3. Possible Improvements

-Since the camera is mounted at the fixed position, and the car should be driving in the lane, thus, considering the continuity of the lane lines is reasonable.
+Since the camera is mounted at the fixed position, and the car should be driven in the lane, thus, considering the continuity of the lane lines is reasonable.
 The possible improvement is evaluating the slope and intercept of the lines in each frame and updating those two parameters.